davidkuek/converting_jqm_to_ionic/data_binding.md

 ### ngFor
-ngFor is a method to loop through your data in your `.html`.
-For JQM will refer as `for loop`, example from pervious:
+ngFor is a method to loop through your data in app view.
+JQM will refer as `for loop`.

 **JQM:**

+*index.html:*
 ```sh
    <h1 id="fruit-topic"></h1>
    <h2 id="fruit-subtopic"></h2>